On the number of vertices of projective polytopes: Oriented matroid setting

-where $B$ is an ordered $r$-tuple, $j_1\le\ldots\le j_r,$ of elements of $E$.
+where $B$ is an ordered $r$-tuple, $j_1\le\cdots\le j_r,$ of elements of $E$.

-\begin{remark} We highlight some useful Properties of LOM. \begin{enumerate}[(a)] \item Acyclic LOM are realizable as configurations of points (since they are unions of realizable oriented matroids). \item LOM are closed under minors and duality. \item The LOM corresponding to the reorientation of an element $c \in E,$ $_{\bar c}M_A$ is obtained by reversing the sign of all the coefficients of a column $c$ in $A$. \end{enumerate} \end{remark}
+\begin{remark} The following statements about LOMs hold: \begin{enumerate}[(a)] \item Acyclic {LOMs} are realizable as configurations of points (since they are unions of realizable oriented matroids). \item {LOMs} are closed under minors and duality. \item The LOM corresponding to the reorientation of an element $c \in E,$ $_{\bar c}M_A$ is obtained by reversing the sign of all the coefficients of a column $c$ in $A$. \end{enumerate} For a proof of this remark see \cite{OM1999}. \end{remark}

-From now, we will denote $A=A_{r,n}$ as a matrix with entries $a_{i,j}\in \{+1,-1\}$, $1\le i\le r$, $1\le j\le n$.
-Some of the following definitions and lemmas, which highlight the properties of $A$, and facilitate the study of these type of matroids, where introduced and proved in \cite{RAMIREZALFONSIN2001}:
+From now on, we will denote $A=A_{r,n}$ as a matrix with entries $a_{i,j}\in \{+1,-1\}$, $1\le i\le r$, $1\le j\le n$.
+Some of the following definitions and lemmas, which highlight the properties of $A$ and facilitate the study of this type of matroid, were introduced and proved in \cite{RAMIREZALFONSIN2001}.